Training Course in Sexual and Reproductive Health Research 2016

 Principles of human genetics

-- Introduction to the module of community genetics
+- Introduction to basic human genetics

 - Unifactorial or single gene disorders